Elvis Presley death conspiracy theories: 1991–1992: Bill Bixby TV specials

-In 1991, a live TV special entitled The Elvis Files, hosted by former Presley co-star Bill Bixby, aired internationally.
-It featured Brewer-Giorgio and others discussing the false claims of Presley's possible faked death, and investigated numerous Elvis sightings.
+In 1991, a live TV special entitled The Elvis Files aired internationally and was hosted by Bill Bixby, who performed as an actor in two films with Presley. the broadcast featured Brewer-Giorgio and others discussing their claims of Presley's possible faked death, and also investigated numerous Elvis sightings.
 Amongst other misinformation, this special featured the "spelling on the stone" argument plus several 1980s-era photos that purportedly depicted Presley - including one of a man resembling him in the poolhouse at Graceland, and another man spotted alongside Reverend Jesse Jackson and Muhammad Ali.
 The men in these photos turned out to be Presley associate Al Strada and Larry J. Kolb respectively.
 Author Monte Nicholson also appeared to discuss his novel The Presley Arrangement about Presley faking his own death, which he claimed had also "disappeared" from bookstores.

 A sequel special, The Elvis Conspiracy, aired in 1992.
 Brewer-Giorgio did not appear as she had fallen out with Bixby and the producers.
-Nicholson appeared again to discuss a false and misleading correlation between a number of Elvis sightings and a supposed paperwork trail of Presley's social security number being used in various places after his death.
+Nicholson appeared again to discuss a supposed correlation between a number of "Elvis sightings" and a paperwork trail of Presley's social security number being used in various places after his death.

 The Elvis Conspiracy contained references to an FBI operation from 1977 called Operation Fountain Pen that involved Presley and a criminal organisation called The Fraternity, details of which had recently been uncovered from declassified documents.
 Combining this with the fact Presley had been gifted a badge granting him the status of an honorary FBI agent after visiting Richard Nixon in 1970, the special hypothesised that Presley may have gone into hiding after 1977 to work as a secret agent.
-While both Operation Fountain Pen and The Fraternity are based in fact, the operation only concerned fraud against Presley's father Vernon, who had been scammed by the group into paying inflated amounts for maintenance on one of Presley's jets.
-This combined with the fact that Presley's status as "an FBI agent" was strictly an honorary title means that there is no compelling argument that he may have faked his death for the purposes of being undercover.
+While both Operation Fountain Pen and The Fraternity are based in fact, the operation only concerned fraud against Presley's father Vernon, who had been scammed into paying inflated amounts for maintenance on the Presley private jets.
+This evidence, combined with the fact that Presley's status as an FBI agent was strictly an honorary title, does not add up to a compelling argument that he may have faked his death for the purposes of being undercover.

-The special also walked back and debunked numerous claims from the first, and featured interviews with real-life Presley associates Joe Esposito and Larry Geller, before ultimately coming to the conclusion that Presley was in fact dead.
+The special also walked back and debunked numerous claims from the first, and featured interviews with real-life Presley associates Joe Esposito and Larry Geller, before ultimately coming to the conclusion Presley was in fact dead.
 This displeased Brewer-Giorgio, who threatened to sue the producers.
-Bixby had also hosted the two specials while himself dying of cancer.
-In his final months he directed The Woman Who Loved Elvis, a sympathetic and humanistic view of a Presley fan, before his death in 1993.

 In late 1992, the Weekly World News announced that Presley had finally died.
 A follow-up article declared that this had also been a hoax.